 Click Create Clone.

-In the Create Clone dialog, specify a name for the clone.
+Specify a name for the clone.

 Click Create Clone.

-The volume is ready use once its icon lists it as AVAILABLE in the volume list.
+The volume is ready use when its icon lists it as AVAILABLE in the volume list.
 At this point, you can perform various actions on the volume such as creating a clone from the volume, attaching it to an instance, or deleting the volume.

 Using the API